wjwebdev/NewAPIProject/README.md

 # NewAPIProject
-Creating a new API to forecast Inventory
+Creating a new API to forecast Inventory for my new company.